 The glycation of haemoglobin occurs at a variable (non-linear rate) over time, during the whole lifespan of the red blood cell (RBC), which is normally 120 days.
 This means the relative proportion of glycated haemoglobin at any one time depends on the mean glucose level over the previous 120 days.

-Glycated haemoglobin (HbA1c) is usually a reliable indicator of diabetic control except in the following situations:
+HbA1c is usually a reliable indicator of diabetic control except in the following circumstances:

 - Situations where the average RBC lifespan is significantly less than 120 days will usually give rise to low HbA1c results because 50% of glycation occurs in days 90-120.
 Common causes include:

-- In patients who fluctuate between very high and very low levels - glycated haemoglobin readings can be misleading (the clinician should compare with extra information obtained from home capillary blood glucose tests).
+- In patients who fluctuate between very high and very low levels - HbA1c readings can be misleading (the clinician should compare with extra information obtained from home capillary blood glucose tests).

 - HbA1c can be very useful in identifying patients who may be presenting an unrealistically good report of their home glucose tests.